camilaagw/DS-DE-training-notes/README.md

 ML and data analysis:
 - [Fivethirtyeight data](https://github.com/fivethirtyeight/data): Datasets used for https://data.fivethirtyeight.com/.
 - [handson-ml](https://github.com/ageron/handson-ml): Extremely well crafted collection of example code and solutions to the exercises in the book Hands-on Machine Learning with Scikit-Learn and TensorFlow (written by the author).
+- [prettymaps](https://github.com/marceloprates/prettymaps): A minimal Python library to draw customized maps from OpenStreetMap.

 Engineering:
 - [System-design-primer](https://github.com/donnemartin/system-design-primer): Mindblowing  collection of resources to learn how to build systems at scale.
+- [Post by a16z](https://future.a16z.com/emerging-architectures-modern-data-infrastructure/): Emerging Architectures for Modern Data Infrastructure.
+Oct.
+2020.